 On February 4, 2004 the Company pleaded no contest to two misdemeanor counts of violations under California Labor Code Section 6425 ("CLCS 6425"), violation of a regulation issued by the California Occupational Health and Safety Administration ("CAL-OSHA"), requiring employers to provide, maintain and ensure employees use required confined space equipment.
 The plea arose in connection with a tragic production accident on April 25, 2002 that resulted in the death of two of the Company's employees.
 Under the Terms of Settlement and Probation entered into with the plea, the Company agreed to pay a fine under CLCS 6425 of \$150,000 in three annual installments of \$50,000 each on June 1, 2004, 2005 and 2006.
 In addition the Company paid \$150,000 in restitution to the California District Attorneys Association Workers Safety Training Account to assist in the prosecution of worker safety cases in the State of California.
 The Company also reimbursed costs of \$25,000 each to the Petaluma Police Department, the Petaluma Fire Department and the Sonoma County District Attorney's Office.
-Accordingly, the Company created an industrial accident reserve by accruing an expense of \$375,000 during the year ended December 31, 2003 to cover the net present value of the above payments, plus attorney's fees.
+Accordingly, the Company recorded an industrial accident reserve by accruing an expense of \$375,000 during the year ended December 31, 2003 to cover the net present value of the above payments, plus attorney's fees.
 Total payments made during the year ended December 31, 2004 in connection with the plea were \$275,000.

-CAL-OSHA completed its investigation of the accident and issued its report and notice of proposed penalties on October 18, 2002.
-Its report included nine citations for safety violations with total proposed penalties of \$137,900.
+CAL-OSHA completed their investigation of the accident and issued their report, which included nine citations for safety violations with total proposed penalties of \$137,900.
 There were no willful citations and the CAL-OSHA report acknowledged that all the safety violations had been 100% abated prior to the report's issuance.
-The Company filed a formal appeal with CAL-OSHA and reached a verbal settlement agreement with CAL-OSHA on December 17, 2004 which calls for the Company to pay penalties totaling \$70,500 to close the CAL-OSHA appeal.
-At the date of this report, the Company was awaiting receipt of an Order from the CAL-OSHA Appeals Board, at which time the Company will remit the \$70,500 to close this matter.
+The Company filed a formal appeal with CAL-OSHA and on September 14, 2005 CAL-OSHA and the Company submitted a Stipulation and Settlement Agreement to the CAL-OSHA Appeals Board, which disposed of all the contested issues on appeal and calls for Spectrum to pay penalties of \$70,500.
+On October 17, 2005 the CAL-OSHA Appeals Board issued its Order approving the terms of the Stipulation and Settlement Agreement and the Company paid the penalties to close this matter on October 28, 2005.

 The dependents of both deceased employees filed appeals with the Workers' Compensation Appeals Board of California for serious and willful misconduct penalties against Spectrum.
-On May 25, 2004 the Company settled one of the appeals for \$35,000 which was paid on June 3, 2004 and charged against the industrial accident reserve.
+On May 25, 2004 the Company settled one of the appeals for \$35,000 which was paid and charged against the industrial accident reserve.